 Do not expect a boutique experience at this hotel.
 It is massive with 1,300+ rooms, but it is indeed “grand” and centrally located on 42nd between Lexington and Park, which means it is easy to get anywhere in the city from this hotel.
 The rooms are large and offer a good level of luxury, although the bathrooms are quite small.

 The Grand Club reception area is located right behind the front desk, so you can avoid the queues and check-in separately.
-The lounge itself is located on the 16th floor and is open from 7 am to 10 pm Monday to Friday, and 8 am to 10 pm Saturday and Sunday.
+The lounge itself is located on the 16th floor and is open from 7:00 am – 10:00 pm Monday to Friday, and 8:00 am – 10:00 pm Saturday and Sunday.

 This lounge offers true luxury and was recently renovated.
 From our experience, it is rarely crowded, and there are loads of sofas and indoor seating areas as well as an outdoor patio with sofas offering the ideal place to enjoy the New York sunshine.
 The outdoor area is decked and surrounded by greenery.
 It is a large and fabulous space and makes this hotel worth booking.